roseedwin/Benchmarking-taxonomic-classifiers-for-soil-shotgun-data/README.md

 NCBI Nuccore database: Acquiring all Bacterial complete genome sequences from the 'Nuccore' database in NCBI from RefSeq database whose isolation source is described as soil.

-Associated datasets and input files have been deposited at zenodo at